aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 * **Node affinity**: Draws a pod to run on nodes with particular attributes (affinity).
 * **Topology spread**: Use topology spread to help ensure availability of the application.
 * **Pod affinity/anti-affinity**: Draws pods towards or away from topology domains based on the scheduling of other pods.
+* **Taints/Tolerations**: Disallow pods from scheduling on a node unless they contain explicit permission to do so (tolerations).

 Karpenter supports standard Kubernetes scheduling constraints.
 This allows you to define a single set of rules that apply to both existing and provisioned capacity.